"Forgiveness is not an end,

 I thought of something funny from Jim Rohn this morning as I was driving.
 On a tape, he was talking about a guy he knew who was all upset about this other guy lying to him and taking him for some money and how that was terrible, unforgivable, etc. Jim's answer was this: "What did you expect?
 That's what liars do--they lie!
 To think otherwise is naive."

 Here's a great piece on forgiveness by Dr. John F. Demartini from his book, The Breakthrough Experience: "Forgiveness is a self-righteous illusion that makes someone bad or wrong and then presumes to judge and pardon.
-Apology is judging yourself, and both are guaranteed to perpetuate whatever you judge.
+An apology is judging yourself, and both are guaranteed to perpetuate whatever you judge.
 The only thing that transcends this dynamic is love."

 He goes on to say, "If you can see that everything in your life serves you, that no matter what you've done or not done it's moving you forward, you suddenly see your own perfection and your heart opens--to yourself."